Between Doctors

 Your parent should not restart at every doctor.

-Put old reports, medicine changes, discharge notes, family observations, and unclear dates into one elderly care brief before the next conversation.
+Put old reports, medicine changes, discharge notes, family observations, and unclear dates in one health journey before the next doctor visit.

 Family handoff